 This function checks if the name field in a form is empty and alerts the user if it is.

-Practical Tips for Learning JavaScript
+Quick Tips for Understanding JavaScript

 Learning JavaScript can be exciting and rewarding.
 Here are some tips to help you along the way: